bayesian/boosting/README.md

 Fast & Simple implementation of GBM

+GBM is the generally regarded as best perform supervised learning algorithms before recent DL revolution.
+It is robust but not scalable.

 Goal:
 1) Fast (Handle 40M rows * 500 features within 10 hours)
 2) Simple (The less lines of code, the better) <= 3000